GaneshYadav3142/Travelopia_Task/README.md

 1. These app is Fully Responsive to all Screens available:

-2. Website page in which all tha contetn is shown:
+2. Website page in which all tha content is as shown:

 ![Webage](./utils/webpage.jpg)